Haradai/Esp8266-RC--Transmitter-receiver-/miniQuadcopter/Readme.md

 These are the files for the mini quadcopter.

-It is better than Alpha-0.1 but still a bit slow.
+Kinda Works but is still a bit slow.